What is mPharma?

 Novastar Ventures

-Novastar Ventures is an investment manager focused on fueling entrepreneurial revolutions in Africa, partnering with initiatives that benefit people and the planet, aligning with mPharma's mission to improve healthcare access.
+Novastar is an investment manager dedicated to fueling an entrepreneurial revolution in Africa by partnering with initiatives that benefit both people and the planet.

 What's next for mPharma?